broadinstitute/TCRP/README.md

 * To get the TCRP model running locally we removed the CUDA dependency by deleting all .cuda() calls.
 * In tcrp_cv.py the number of lineages selected for cross validation depends on K. We added a fix_lineage_selection_issue flag which allows us select lineages based on min_lines_per_lineage instead.
 To reproduce the results we set min_lines_per_lineage to 15 similar to the paper.
+* To test multiple genes and K values we wrote reproduce_achilles_results.py which is based on tcrp_cv.py.
+This script generates the required files for data_loading.py and then loops over genes (--genes), K values (1:10), and trials (--trials_for_each_K).
+The inside of this loop is identical to tcrp_cv.py.

 ## Reproducing results